About Imagine a Day Without Water

 Go for it!
 We encourage you to participate in whatever way best fits your organization and your community.
 We recognize the water challenges a community faces can vary widely based on climate, geography, financial resources, and other factors.
-You should adopt a message that reflect your community’s needs.
+You should adopt a message that reflects your community’s needs.

 What materials do you have that we can use?

 Our resources page includes social media graphics and templates for written materials.
-Additionally, the Value of Water Campaign toolkit, “What’s the Value of Water?” has another suite of useful materials including print ads, bill stuffers, and more.
+Additionally, the Value of Water Campaign's toolkit, “What’s the Value of Water?” has another suite of useful materials including print ads, bill stuffers, and more.